Global convergence of ResNets: From finite to infinite width using linear parameterization: Properties of

 In this section we analyze the convergence of GD in the training of the infinitely deep ResNet model of~\cref{def:rkhs_resnet}.
 Note that such a model is overparameterized in depth as the parameter space is the infinite dimensional space $\Lspace$ and overparameterization can also come from width when the RKHS is high (or even infinite) dimensional.
 Therefore, our proof of convergence heavily relies on a PL property verified by the empirical risk.

 Recall that we consider the training of deep ResNets with a linear parameterization of the residuals.
 The set of residuals is as in~\cref{residual_set} with the metric of~\cref{residual_metric} induced by the Frobenius metric (\cref{frobenius_metric}).
-This provides $V$ with a RKHS structure~\cite{aronszajn1950theory}, whose associated kernel is given for any $z,z' \in \r^q$ by:
+This provides $V$ with a RKHS structure~\cite{aronszajn1950theory}, whose associated kernel is given for any $z,z' \in \r^q$ by $ K(z,z') \eqdef \langle \varphi(z), \varphi(z') \rangle \Id_q, $ and whose associated feature map is given by $\varphi$.